Can I Use Solar Panels Without Battery Storage? (And Is It Worth It?)

 Here’s how it works:

-Early morning and evening are times with lower solar production, but higher energy needs.
-During these times (and especially at night) solar owners without battery storage draw power from the grid, which acts as a giant energy backup system.
+- Early morning and evening are times with lower solar production, but higher energy needs.
+During these times (and especially at night), solar owners without battery storage draw power from the grid, which acts as a giant energy backup system.

-But during the day, your solar panels are likely providing more than enough energy to power your home.
+- During the day, your solar panels are likely providing more than enough energy to power your home.
 The excess energy is sent into the grid to power your local community, and you receive credit from your utility for contributing clean energy to the grid.

 This kind of setup is called a grid-tied system.
 You essentially use the local utility grid as a battery to “store energy” without needing a solar battery bank in your home.
 If you have your own battery storage, you likely won’t transfer much energy to or from the grid.
 You store your own energy and pull from that, and the grid serves as a backup to the backup.